jmecosta/sonar-fsharp-plugin/README.md

 - Metrics: LOC, number of classes, number of methods
 - Code duplication detection
 - FSharpLint Support
-- Runs under windows and Linux (mono)
+- Runs under .NET Core 2.2 on Windows and Linux

 ## Configuration

 ### Requirements

 - Minimal supported version of SonarQube: 6.7 LTS
+- Analyzer uses .NET Core 2.2, the corresponding depencies of .NET Core needs to be installed (especially on Linux). .NET Core is not required to be installed, as the application is self-contained.
+- Operating system (64 bit only): Windows, Linux.

 ### Installation